Josh Bell Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 27th-ranked team ERA across all MLB pitching staffs (4.97).
+- The White Sox have a 4.91 team ERA that ranks 26th among all MLB pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (70 total, 1.4 per game).
+- White Sox pitchers combine to surrender 71 total home runs at a rate of 1.4 per game (second-most in baseball).

+- Kopech (2-4) gets the starting nod for the White Sox in his 10th start of the season.
+He has a 4.83 ERA in 50 1/3 innings pitched, with 51 strikeouts.

+- His last time out was on Saturday against the Kansas City Royals, when the right-hander threw eight scoreless innings while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.